Version 1.0 - Last Updated: 24 Feb 2021

 There is no time limit in which a learner must submit evidence for CPR.
 There is also no limit to the number of times we can consider CPR.

-Luke received 2 Advanced Learner Loans between AY 2018/19 and AY 2019/20.
+Luke received 2 Advanced Learner Loans between academic years 2019/20 and 2020/21.
 These were for a Level 3 Certificate and an Access to HE Diploma.
 Luke competed his Level 3 Certificate but withdrew from the Access to HE Diploma due to CPR.
-During AY 2020/21, Luke would like to apply to use repeat funding for a second Access to HE Diploma.
+During academic year 2021/22, Luke would like to apply to use repeat funding for a second Access to HE Diploma.
 Luke is eligible for funding as he withdrew from the first Access to HE Diploma due to CPR.

 Georgia has already completed an Access to HE Diploma in Business.
-She then withdraws from an A level component due to CPR in AY 2019/20.
-During AY 2020/21 she applies for CPR to use the repeat funding for another Access to HE Diploma.
+She then withdraws from an A level component due to CPR in academic year 2020/21.
+During academic year 2021/22 she applies for CPR to use the repeat funding for another Access to HE Diploma.
 Georgia is not eligible for the repeat funding of the Access to HE Diploma.
 This is because the CPR relates to her withdrawal from the A level component, not the earlier Access to HE Diploma.

 Applying for compelling personal reasons